 Delivery was necessary for restaurants during the pandemic, but it’s unclear whether many will stick with it once dine-in business fully recovers.
 Domino’s certainly has a cost advantage over any restaurant using a third-party delivery service.

 Business has started to slow down a bit for Domino’s.
 U.S. comparable sales were down 3.6% in the first quarter of 2022 amid staffing shortages and rising inflation.
 International comparable sales grew about 1%, enough to drive overall revenue slightly higher, but elevated costs led to a significant decline in profits.

 Domino’s sells convenience.
 It was a popular choice before the pandemic, a very popular choice during the pandemic, and it will likely remain a popular choice after the pandemic.
 Domino’s stock may be a bit volatile as a lofty valuation collides with a slowdown in growth, but the company is well-positioned to continue to be the undisputed leader in the pizza industry.

 Fast-casual favorite Chipotle Mexican Grill (NYSE:CMG) pivoted hard toward digital sales at the start of the pandemic.
 The results have been impressive.

-Chipotle managed to boost overall sales by about 7% in 2020 despite months of restrictions on in-person dining.
-Digital sales nearly tripled compared to 2019, approaching half of total sales.
+Chipotle managed to boost overall sales about 7% in 2020 despite months of restrictions on in-person dining.
+Digital sales almost tripled compared to 2019, approaching half of total sales.
 Of those digital sales, roughly half were delivery and half were pickup.
 The company first launched delivery through its mobile app in late 2018 by partnering with third-party delivery services.
-That feature got a workout during the worst of the pandemic.
+The feature got a workout during the worst of the pandemic.

-Chipotle’s bottom line took a hit during the pandemic, but earnings have now bounced back.
-Earnings per share surged by 87% in the third quarter, and analysts are expecting full-year earnings to more than double to $25.70 per share.
+Chipotle’s bottom line took a hit during the pandemic, but earnings have been bouncing back despite rising costs.
+Earnings per share surged by 26% in the first quarter, and analysts are expecting full-year earnings to jump by the same percentage to $31.96 per share.